philpagel/PCE174-communication/readme.md

 ## Usage

 To communicate with the light meter connect through USB and run the command like this:

-    pce174 [-h] [-i INTERFACE] [-b BAUD] [-f {csv,raw,repr}] command
+    usage: pce174 [-h] [-i INTERFACE] [-b BAUD] [-f {csv,raw,hex}] command

+    talk to a PCE-174 lightmeter/logger

     positional arguments:
       command           command to send to instrument

     optional arguments:
-      -h, --help         show this help message and exit -i INTERFACE       interface to connect to
-      -b BAUD            baudrate
+      -h, --help        show this help message and exit -i INTERFACE      interface to connect to (/dev/ttyUSB0) -b BAUD           baudrate (9600)
-      -f {csv,raw,repr}  return data in the specified format
+      -f {csv,raw,hex}  return data in the specified format (csv)

 Typically you can stick to the defaults, maybe with the exception of the interface specification (in case /dev/ttyUSB0 is not what you need).